Things to do in Anafi: Beaches, Walks and Quiet Corners of the Island

 Anafi travel guide: How to budget

-I would advise you not to visit Anafi in August, though, because it will be packed.
-This doesn’t mean that it will look like Santorini or Mykonos, but for a place of 150 permanent inhabitants, the 4,000 visitors during any day of August can make it look (and feel) crowded.
+I would advise you not to visit Anafi in August, however, because it will be extremely crowded.
+This doesn’t mean that it will resemble Santorini or Mykonos, but for a place with 150 permanent inhabitants, the 4,000 visitors on any given day of August can make it look (and feel) crowded.
 Of course, if you tend to feel lonely during the low season, August is probably a good option for you.
-June, July, September, and even the beginning of October are far better months for spending time (and swimming) in Anafi.

-My travelogues about Anafi: Divine Anafi, A letter to Anafi & Wim Wenders in Anafi
+My travelogues about Anafi: Divine Anafi, A letter to Anafi, Wim Wenders in Anafi

 Pin it for later